-The County is a party to numerous claims and legal actions for refunds of real property taxes asserted by taxpayers seeking review of assessments.
+The County is a party to numerous claims and legal actions for reductions of assessments and refunds of real property taxes.
 The County intends to defend itself vigorously against all such claims and actions.

-Expenditures recorded in the County's governmental fund statements for all such claims in each of the fiscal years 2014 to 2017, inclusive, is shown below (in millions):
+Expenditures recorded in the County's governmental fund statements for all such claims in each of the fiscal years 2016 to 2019, inclusive, is shown below (in millions):